What Comes Next

 B --> C["Tomorrow<br/><i>AMMs + lending<br/>+ composability</i>"]

-style A fill:#1a1625,stroke:#c840c0,color:#e0d8ec
+style A fill:#1D083B,stroke:#F21DDD,color:#a09aae

-style B fill:#1a1625,stroke:#d4a853,color:#e0d8ec
+style B fill:#1D083B,stroke:#FFAA2B,color:#a09aae

-style C fill:#1a1625,stroke:#59b359,color:#e0d8ec
+style C fill:#1D083B,stroke:#45F08C,color:#a09aae

 Tokenization is the bridge

-What tokenization enables
+What tokenization would enable

-Cross-chain settlement.
+Cross chain settlement.
 Solana today.
 Portable to wherever liquidity concentrates tomorrow.

 The regulatory path is clearing

 The GENIUS Act, signed into law in 2025, provides federal clarity on stablecoin settlement.
 SEC custody modernization guidance issued in December 2025 addresses how registered entities can hold digital assets.
+These developments create a more favorable environment for tokenized financial infrastructure.

 The numbers